Woodgun/TheDistanceComponents/ReadMe.md

 and following the [Carthage] installation instructions.
 Add the frameworks you will be using and their dependencies, then checkout the Documentation for each to get started.

-As there is no official [Cocoapods] support for ReactiveCocoa, Cocoapods is not officially supported for ReactiveCocoaConvenience either.
+As there is no official [Cocoapods] support for ReactiveCocoa, Cocoapods is not officially supported for TheDistanceComponents either.

 ## MVVM & Components: A Brief Introduction